Chart Color Schemes

 Jordan Springs lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Jordan Springs statistical area (Lv2) is around 13,974.
-This reflects an increase of 2,202 people since the 2021 Census, which reported a population of 11,772.
-The change is inferred from the resident population of 13,650 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 178 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,436 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Jordan Springs (SA2)'s 18.7% growth since the 2021 census exceeded the SA4 region's 6.3%, marking it as a growth leader in the region.
-Population growth was primarily driven by natural growth contributing approximately 43.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+As of Feb 2026, the population of Jordan Springs is estimated at around 13,981, reflecting an increase of 2,209 people since the 2021 Census.
+This growth represents an 18.8% increase from the previous population count of 11,772.
+The change is inferred from AreaSearch's estimation of the resident population at 13,650 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 177 validated new addresses since the Census date.
+This results in a population density ratio of 1,436 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Jordan Springs's growth rate of 18.8% since the 2021 census exceeded both the SA4 region (6.5%) and the state, marking it as a growth leader in the region.
+Natural growth contributed approximately 43.0% of overall population gains during recent periods, with all drivers including interstate migration and overseas migration being positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Jordan Springs (SA2) is expected to expand by 1,479 persons to 2041, reflecting an increase of 5.9% in total over the 17 years.
+Based on aggregated SA2-level projections, Jordan Springs is expected to expand by 1,491 persons to 2041, reflecting an increase of 6.0% in total over the 17-year period.

 Frequently Asked Questions - Population